njs-guy/rift-astro/README.md

 An Astro theme built with Tailwind CSS and DaisyUI.
 We couldn't come up with a catchy tagline.

+## Building

+1. Clone this repo.
+Usually with `git clone https://github.com/njs-guy/rift-astro.git`.
+2. Run `yarn` to install dependencies.
+3. Run `yarn dev` to start the development server.
+4. Run `yarn build` to export the site and run `yarn preview` to test the build.

 ## Roadmap

 ### v0.1.0 (current)